 If you can seek out COAST, elusively situated on a short path off of John Street, you will be generously rewarded with fresh seafood, an upscale menu in a laid-back beachy atmosphere, and an extensive wine and beverage list.
 The generous menu features appetizers of Crab & Avocado Ravioli and Baja Fish Tacos, and such entrees as the Snapper Almondine, Carolina Lump Crab Cakes, and Seafood Paella.
 Your choice/any style wood grilled fish and fried seafood plates, served with blue cheese slaw, allow diners to customize their COAST seafood experience.
 Coast is also committed to the environment as a restaurant partner in the Sustainable Seafood Initiative.
 (843-722-8838)

 Fish restaurant, located in the Upper King design district next to the iconic American Theatre, specializes in French-Asian cuisine with an obvious flair for fruits de mer.
-This local's favorite elegantly serves from a fresh, casual $10 lunch menu of customizable soup, salad, and Moo Shu style options.
 For dinner, try one of Fish's Large Plates like the Spicy SC Triggerfish a la Plancha, served with cheese fried rice balls and green curry, or for something simpler, the Naked Fish entree, served "simply and fresh off the dock."
 Never judge a book by its cover - Fish serves up more than just fish.
 Dig in to Dim Sum style Caramel Pork Belly or Ginger Honey Fried Tofu.
 Looking for something even sweeter?
-Try Fish's 8 dessert Dim Sum options like Susie's S'more, Mango Cheesecake, or Rhubarb Pop-tart.
+Try Fish's 8 dessert Dim Sum options like a pb&j ice cream pop, pumpkin cheesecake, chocolate banana tart and salted caramel panna cotta.
 (843-722-3474)

 4 Cypress Lowcountry Grille